ZG089/TikTok-ReverseEngineering/README.md

 Much better.

-Another significant obfuscation method used is for disgusing function calls.
+Another significant obfuscation method used is for disguising function calls.

 Each function is defined in an array `Ab`.